Sometimes we need to seek support up the higher ladder of learning, and sometimes we need to help others up to where we are.

 Our life experiences birth unique competencies that do not always fit into existing structures.

-I honoured to be registered as an Expressive Arts Educator through the International Expressive Arts Association.
+I feel honoured to be registered as an Educator through the International Expressive Arts Association.
 What a beautiful organization to honour and recognize that some of us are making efforts to birth creative programs through our lived creative experiences in our local communities, and also on global internet levels.

 In this gathering you can expect to:

-~ Speak from within your own life-earned wisdom and be respected for it.
+~ Speak from within your life-earned wisdom and be respected for it.

-~ Share as an equal and be witnessed in your unique creative offering.
+~ Share as an equal and be witnessed and celebrated for your unique creative offering.

 ~ Enjoy peer connection and the equal sharing of experience and insight for your expressive arts facilitation.

 For those of us who love to originate our own creative healing structures, we are often leading, facilitating and creating alone.
 You could think of this service as a co-sharing of embodied wisdom with two or more others.

 Fee is $50.00 CAD per one hour group session of 2-3 facilitators.
 Please pre-purchase your "Peer Connection" session one day prior to your group session: